ergochat/ergo/docs/MANUAL.md

 Unfortunately, client support for history playback is still patchy.
 In descending order of support:

 1. The [IRCv3 chathistory specification](https://ircv3.net/specs/extensions/chathistory) offers the most fine-grained control over history replay.
-It is supported by [Kiwi IRC](https://github.com/kiwiirc/kiwiirc), and hopefully other clients soon.
+It is supported by [Gamja](https://git.sr.ht/~emersion/gamja), [Goguma](https://sr.ht/~emersion/goguma/), and [Kiwi IRC](https://github.com/kiwiirc/kiwiirc), and hopefully other clients soon.
 1. We emulate the [ZNC playback module](https://wiki.znc.in/Playback) for clients that support it.
 You may need to enable support for it explicitly in your client (see the "ZNC" section below).
 1. If you set your client to always-on (see the previous section for details), you can set a "device ID" for each device you use.
 Ergo will then remember the last time your device was present on the server, and each time you sign on, it will attempt to replay exactly those messages you missed.
 There are a few ways to set your device ID when connecting:
     - You can add it to your SASL username with an `@`, e.g., if your SASL username is `alice` you can send `alice@phone`